No More New Gas and Diesel Cars From 2040, U.K. Vows

 Gove told BBC Radio Wednesday to achieve that, there should be “no new diesel or petrol vehicles,” starting in 2040.

-As the Guardian notes, the announcement is part of the British government’s new clean air plan ― a strategy aimed at reducing air pollution, specifically nitrogen oxide, the pollutant and greenhouse gas.
+As the Guardian notes, the announcement is part of the British government’s new clean air plan ― a strategy aimed at reducing air pollution, specifically the pollutant nitrogen dioxide, which is also considered an indirect greenhouse gas.

 The ruling Conservative Party has been under pressure for months to produce a robust plan to tackle the mounting air pollution crisis in the U.K., which a government spokesman called this week the “biggest environmental risk to public health in the U.K.”

-Note: CLARIFICATION: This article previously stated that nitrogen dioxide is a greenhouse gas.
-It is not, but it is considered an indirect one because it contributes to the production of tropospheric ozone, a greenhouse gas.